 Rinse scallions, pat dry and slice thinly.

-Rinse salmon, pat dry and cut into strips, about 2 cm (approximately 3/4 inch) wide.
-Place skinned side up on work surface and roll up each salmon piece from a short side and thread onto a wooden skewer.
+Rinse salmon, pat dry and cut into strips, approximately 3/4 inch wide.
+Place skinned side up on a work surface and roll up each salmon piece from a short side and thread onto a wooden skewer.
 Season with salt and pepper.

 Heat half the oil in a large nonstick pan over high heat.
 Cook asparagus until crisp-tender, 4-5 minutes.
 Season with salt, pepper, a pinch of sugar and the remaining lemon juice.